Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**
 Being a deckbuilder, the UI is a key element of game feel and flow, as the art on the cards make up the bulk of the player's primary actions.

+*Resource Display* - The in-game UI contains counters for the 3 resources (Mana, Energy, & Matter), an HP counter, and the deck setup which consists of a draw pile, 3 card slots for the player's hand, and a discard pile.

+*Playing/Drawing Cards* - The player can right click to draw a card from the draw pile (placing it into the leftmost open hand slot), or if their draw pile is empty, the discard pile is flipped over and placed on the draw pile.
+Casting a card places it on top of the discard pile.

+*Examining Cards* - At any time when the player mouses over a card in the UI, they can hold R to view a more detailed version of the card that explains exactly what it does and how strong the effect is.
+This functionality also extends to markets; the player can mouse over a market in the world and hold R to view a detailed version of the card being sold.

+*Notifications* - The player is notified in the UI when their health is low, when they take damage, or when they gain or lose the various resources.
+They are also notified when their mouse is over an object that can be examined.

+**The following section explains the general process I (Liam) underwent in creating the UI.
+It's quite long.**

 **Liam:** Very nearly everything in the Canvas prefab of our game project was designed and implemented by me.
 Jarod did come in and organize the Card prefab used in the UI several weeks back, but otherwise the UI is my doing.
 The majority of my scripting was done within [PlayerController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/097c84b74d0517a4735afedfad0746ea5a089940/DeckbuilderRTS/Assets/Resources/Scripts/Player/PlayerController.cs).
 To start from the beginning: